-How to beat psoriasis at home.
-Psoriasis treatment: a list of the most effective remedies.
+How to defeat psoriasis at home.
+Treatment of psoriasis: list of the most effective remedies.
 Types of psoriasis for self-treatment

-Psoriasis: causes, symptoms, home treatment, advice to patients with psoriasis, patient reviews on the treatment of folk remedies.
+Psoriasis: causes, symptoms, treatment at home, advice for patients with psoriasis, patient reviews about treatment with folk remedies.

-Psoriasis is a non-infectious chronic disease that affects the skin (in some types, nails and hair are affected).
+Psoriasis is a non-infectious chronic illness, affecting the skin (in some types, nails and hair are affected).
 About 5% of people worldwide suffer from psoriasis.
-The statistics are disappointing: over the past decades, there has been a tendency to an increase in cases of the disease among the population: if earlier people over 30 suffered mainly from psoriasis, now cases of the disease are recorded among children and even newborns.
-Until now, it has not been possible to develop an effective treatment for psoriasis, which would allow the patient to completely get rid of the disease.
-Any treatment prescribed by a dermatologist can reduce symptoms and bring the disease into remission.
+The statistics are disappointing: over the past decades, there has been a tendency towards an increase in cases of the disease among the population: if previously psoriasis primarily affected people over 30 years of age, now cases of the disease are being recorded among children and even newborns.
+Until today it has not been possible to develop effective treatment from psoriasis, which would allow the patient to completely get rid of the disease.
+Any treatment prescribed by a dermatologist can reduce symptoms and put the disease into remission.

 Causes of psoriasis

-Unfortunately, to date, the causes of psoriasis are not fully understood.
-In medicine, there are several specific theories according to which the disease develops:
+Unfortunately, today the causes of psoriasis are not fully understood.
+In medicine, there are several specific theories according to which the development of the disease occurs:

-1. Autoimmune - each organism contains special protective cells.
-Under adverse conditions (viruses and bacteria), they begin to activate, releasing certain substances into the blood.
-All this leads to the occurrence of an inflammatory process in the body, as a result - an increased division of skin cells;
+1. Autoimmune - each body contains special protective cells.
+Under unfavorable conditions (viruses and bacteria), they begin to become active, releasing certain substances into the blood.
+All this leads to the occurrence of an inflammatory process in the body, as a result - increased division of skin cells;

 2. Individual reaction of the body.
-In the presence of a number of unfavorable factors, the cells of the epidermis begin to perform their protective functions worse.
-Immunity also fails, this is expressed in the destruction of the structures of skin cells.
+In the presence of a number of unfavorable factors, epidermal cells begin to perform their protective functions worse.
+The immune system also fails, which is reflected in the destruction of skin cell structures.

-If we talk about the immediate causes of the onset of the disease, then scientists presumably name several at once:
+If we talk about the immediate causes of the disease, scientists presumably name several:

 • Immunity disorders;